 After dinner, you can retire to the lounge or relax on the viewing deck - we preferred outside because we did not want to miss anything that came down to drink!
 We set up tripods and camera gear then sat up watching, listening and photographing as animals came to the waterhole.

-Pilanesberg Private Lodge offers safari walks, Safari game drives to a number of wonderful dams and a lovely hide for game viewing.
+Pilanesberg Private Lodge offers safari walks, Safari game drives to a number of wonderful dams and a lovely hides for game viewing.
 You can book through the Lodge or contact Nare Walking Safaris.
 We enjoyed our walk, which took about three hours in the wilderness area.

 We got to see a White Rhino and her calf in the bush and it was quite an experience to see and hear how close the animals were to us.
 Attention to detail makes this an unforgettable experience as they pointed out, tracks, spoor and other signs of the bush that we normally would never see.